qc-design/plaquette-unionfind/README.rst

 Interface to Plaquette
 ---------------
 `Plaquette <https://github.com/qc-design/plaquette>`_ is undergoing heavy development, so this interface is likely to change.
-If you are benchmarking our decoder, please only sandwich the frontend ``decode(syndrome,erasure)`` function with timestamps (see the benchmarks).
-Otherwise you are timing other computations unrelated to the decoding.
+If you are benchmarking our decoder, please do not use the plaquette interface unless you know what you are doing.
+You will be timing other computations unrelated to the decoding.

 .. code-block:: python